Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Mid-Range Video Monitors ($100–$250 CAD)

-This is where things get interesting.
-Between $100 and $250, you get WiFi-enabled video from reputable brands — the ability to check on your baby from work, from the backyard, or from the couch in a different room.
+Between $100 and $250 you get WiFi-enabled HD video — the ability to check on your baby from work, from the backyard, or from another room.

-**Motorola MBP483 Connect** ($150–$200 CAD at Amazon.ca and Best Buy Canada) offers HD video, two-way talk, and full smartphone app access over your home WiFi.
-The display is crisp, the range covers most Canadian homes comfortably, and the remote access works reliably.
-For parents who work from home and need a quick visual check between meetings, this flexibility is genuinely useful.
+**Motorola MBP483 Connect** ($150–$200 CAD at Amazon.ca and Best Buy Canada) offers HD video, two-way talk, and smartphone app access over your home WiFi.
+Range covers most Canadian homes comfortably, and remote access works reliably for parents who need a quick visual between meetings.

-**Eufy SpaceView** (around $200 CAD) is a consistent favourite in Canadian parenting forums.
-The screen is large and beautifully sharp, the wide-angle lens captures nearly the whole room, and — importantly — you don't need a subscription for any of it.
-WiFi app access is optional, not required.
-The parent unit works on its own, which keeps your ongoing costs at zero.
+**Eufy SpaceView** (around $200 CAD) is a consistent favourite on Canadian parenting forums.
+The screen is large and sharp, the wide-angle lens captures nearly the whole room, and no subscription is ever required.
+WiFi app access is optional — the parent unit works independently, keeping your ongoing costs at zero.

 **Infant Optics DXR-8 Pro** ($200–$250 CAD) is the quiet champion of this category.
-Parents rave about its video quality, its unique modular lens system that lets you swap in different viewing angles, and its rock-solid parent unit that doesn't drop connection.
+Parents praise its video quality, modular lens system for swapping viewing angles, and rock-solid connection.
 No mandatory WiFi, no subscription.
-It's the kind of monitor that survives the chaos of the newborn phase and keeps working years later.
+It survives the newborn chaos and keeps working years later.

-For most Canadian families, this $100–$250 range offers the best value.
-You get real features without premium pricing or ongoing fees.
+For most Canadian families, this range offers the best value: real features, no premium pricing, no ongoing fees.
+(See also: Complete Baby Registry Checklist for Canadian Parents — 2026.)

 Infant Optics DXR-8 PRO Video Baby Monitor with Interchangeable Lens